djoudi/docs/database/eloquent.md

 	$user->roles()->insert($role);

-Now, when the Role is inserted, not only is the Role inserted into the "roles" table, but a record in the intermediate table is also inserted for you.
+Now, when the Role is inserted, not only is the Role inserted into the "roles" table, but a record in the pivot table is also inserted for you.
 It couldn't be easier!

-However, you may often only want to insert a new record into the intermediate table.
+However, you may often only want to insert a new record into the pivot table.
 For example, perhaps the role you wish to attach to the user already exists.
 Just use the attach method:

 	$user->roles()->attach($role_id);

-If you ever find yourself wanting to add additional data into the intermediate table during an **insert** or **attach** you can do so very easily by passing an array of data as the second parameter for both:

-	$post->comments()->insert($comment, array('visible' => 1));

-	$user->roles()->attach($role_id, array('active' => 1));

-<a name="intermediate-tables"></a>
+<a name="pivot-tables"></a>
-## Working With Intermediate Tables
+## Working With Pivot Tables

 As your probably know, many-to-many relationships require the presence of an intermediate table.
-Eloquent makes it a breeze to maintain this table.
-For example, let's assume we have a **User** model that has many roles.
+In one example case we have a **User** model that has many roles.
 And, likewise, a **Role** model that has many users.
 So the intermediate table has "user_id" and "role_id" columns.

+These tables are called **pivot tables**.
 We can access the pivot table for the relationship like so:

 	$user = User::find(1);